 Study area

 The study area is bounded by Richmond Street (west), Oxford Street (south), the Thames River (north), and Adelaide Street (east).
+The project and its limits were established to address inter-related traffic calming investigations that were active through the first half of 2025 and to coordinate recommendations on adjacent local streets.

 What the study will accomplish